APT Instructions for NIRCam Imaging and NIRISS WFSS

 Complete APT Observation Template for NIRISS WFSS

 As discussed in the parent article and the Step-by-Step ETC Guide, a set of observations will be taken through three filters: F115W, F150W, and F200W.
-Both the GR150C and GR150R grisms are used, with an 8-step dither pattern.
+Both the GR150C and GR150R grisms are used, with an 9-step custom dither pattern for coordinated parallel observations.
 In the NIRISS WFSS template, a direct image is automatically taken before and after each set of dithered grism exposures.
 An exposure sequence through a NIRISS filter is thus:

-In the "Science Observation" window, we updated the number of Dithers in the pull-down menu to 8, and kept Pattern Size at the default value of Medium (see NIRISS WFSS Recommended Strategies for a discussion about the trade-offs of different dither sizes and number of dither steps).
+In the "Science Observation" window, we selected 9-POINT-MEDIUM-NIRCam from the Dithers pull-down menu.
 We clicked the "Add" button to add an entry to the "Sequences" window.
 We selected GR150C in the Grism field and F115W in the Filter field and keep the default Readout Pattern of NIS.
 We entered 23 in the Groups/Int field and 1 in the Integrations/Exp field ("Sequence" #1).
 As discussed in the Step-by-Step ETC Guide, these exposure specifications will provide the desired signal to noise ratio (SNR) for the WFSS observation.

 Though an option exists in APT to select BOTH grisms when specifying parameters in the Science Observation window, this would result in a single sequence in which we would have to specify the NIRCam setup in parallel.
 As the CANUCS program wishes to observe in two separate short-wavelength/long-wavelength pairs of NIRCam filters for each NIRISS blocking filter, we must specify separate GR150C and GR150R exposure sequences.